About Us

 Our Story

-In 1971 Fr.
-Finian O’Connor put forward the idea of setting up a Credit Union in Kilcloon Parish.
-A number of meetings were held to explain what a Credit Union was and what type of administration was involved.
-Finally, in late 1971 a Credit Union study group commenced its work, meeting weekly to study rules and procedures under the guidance of Michael McGuinness and Kathleen Matthews of Navan Road Credit Union.
-The Kilcloon Parish & District Credit Union (“Kilcloon Credit Union”) was formally registered on 17th February 1972.
-There were collection points in Kilcloon, Batterstown and Kilcock.
-The common bond was the Parish of Kilcloon and only extended into Kildare to cover the town of Kilcock, to the Spin and Courtown Bridges and as far as the Maws on the Maynooth Road.
-Growth was steady and by 1982, there were over 1,000 members.
+In 1971 with the assistance of Kilcloon Parish Church, a study group was set up under the guidance of Michael McGuinness and Kathleen Matthews of the then Navan Road Credit Union with a view to establishing a a credit union in Kilcloon, which resulted in Kilcloon Parish & District Credit Union Limited (“Kilcloon Credit Union”) being formally registered with the Central Bank of Ireland on 17th February 1972.
+The common bond was made up of a significant part of the Parish of Kilcloon, extending into Kildare to cover the town of Kilcock, the Spin and Courtown Bridges and as far as the Maws on the Maynooth Road, with 'collection points' in Kilcloon, Kilcock and Batterstown.

 Strategic Objectives

-The Board of Directors is responsible for setting out the Strategic Plan for Kilcloon Credit Union.
+The Board of Directors is responsible for setting out the Strategic Plan for Kilcock Credit Union.

 This Plan is informed through, among other things, consultation with management and staff, who provide valuable insight into and feedback about our members’ financial needs and opinions, the broader economic environment, the competitive financial services marketplace, economic surveys and research, and the regulatory environment in which we operate.
 The Plan also reflects the trends that are observed in the wider credit union movement.
 While the Plan is prepared by the Board, its execution is the responsibility of the CEO, management and staff.
 The Plan is prepared on a 3-year cycle basis and is regularly reviewed by the Board, with input from the CEO, management and staff, and our external and internal auditors.
 The Board is also required to present the Plan to our regulator, the Central Bank of Ireland.